facet-tech/facet-extension/README.md

 ## Code of Conduct

-Facet ninja has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+Facet has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](/CODE_OF_CONDUCT.md).

 ## License